ProgrammerOfThe/Anton_Description/README.md

   }else{

     system("clear");
-    std::cout << "Wrong password this will be reported to Antons database \n";
+    std::cout << "Wrong password this will be reported to Space Titans database \n";

     std::ofstream ErrorFile("Wrong Password Input.txt");
-    ErrorFile << "Anton has reported a user had inputed a wrong password for the Dev tools login, This might be a secruity issue and should be checked into. \n";
+    ErrorFile << "Space Titan has reported a user had inputed a wrong password for the Dev tools login, This might be a secruity issue and should be checked into. \n";
     ErrorFile << "The user inputed " << ErrorPassword << "\n";
     ErrorFile.close();
     return false;